shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 As an action, you can study an ongoing spell effect.
 While looking at a spell effect that you used Reality Observer on within the past minute, you can use your action to make an ability check in your spellcasting ability.
 The DC is equal to 20 plus the spell’s casted level.
 On a success, you figure out how to cast the spell and can cast the new spell without having to complete a long rest.
 On a failure, you don’t figure out the spell.
 Either way, you regain 1 spell point.

-# Arcane Survival

-At level 9, you can channel your magic into keeping yourself safe.
-Whenever you must make a saving throw, you can spend spell points to decrease the DC by 1 per spell point spent.

 # Energy Store

 At level 11, when you use an action to dispel a spell you cast, you gain back spell points equal to the spell’s printed level.

 # Recasting

-At level 13, when one of your spells ends, you sense it, and may use your reaction to recast the spell on the same target(s), using the same Bond Affinity option.
+At level 15, when one of your spells ends, you sense it, and may use your reaction to recast the spell on the same target(s), using the same Bond Affinity option.

 # Reality Command